jsikyoon/jsikyoon.github.io/_pages/about.md

 I'm a senior machine learning developer at [SAP](https://www.sap.com/korea/index.html?geotargering_redirect=true).
 I work on the development of intelligent agents on SAP's products, especially on [SAP HANA Cloud](https://www.sap.com/products/data-cloud/hana.html).

-Besides, I'm a Ph.D. student at [SoC](https://cs.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/en/) with Prof. [Sungjin Ahn](https://mlml.kaist.ac.kr/sungjinahn).
+Besides, I'm a Ph.D. student at [SoC](https://cs.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/en/) under the supervision of Prof. [Sungjin Ahn](https://mlml.kaist.ac.kr/sungjinahn).
 My research interests are in the diverse inductive biases to extend the generality of AI.

 In the past, I worked in [Samsung Electronics](https://www.samsung.com/sec/) and graduated from [KAIST](https://www.kaist.ac.kr/en/).